Silt, Colorado

 Silt is a statutory town in Garfield County, Colorado, United States.
 The population was 3,536 at the 2020 census, up from 2,930 at the 2010 census.
 The town is part of the Glenwood Springs Micropolitan Area.

 History

-A post office called "Silt" has been in operation since 1898.
+George Ferguson filed a homestead claim at the site of present-day Silt on April 21, 1886.
+He established a ferry across the Grand River (now the Colorado River), along with a wagon barn, livery stable, store, and post office to serve travelers between communities on the Western Slope.
+The settlement, originally known as Ferguson, was renamed Silt in 1889 when the Denver and Rio Grande Railroad established a depot near Ferguson's ranch.
 The community was named for the silt deposits at the original town site.
+A post office was established at Silt in 1898.

 Geography

 Silt is located on the north side of the Colorado River about 175 mi west of Denver.
 Interstate 70 passes through the town as it follows the river, with access from Exit 97.
 Glenwood Springs, the county seat, is 19 mi to the east, and Rifle is 7 mi to the west.
 U.S. Route 6 is Main Street in Silt, and provides a local route parallel to I-70.
 Silt lies near the eastern edge of a basin known as Cactus Valley.

 According to the United States Census Bureau, the town has a total area of 3.8 km2, of which 0.06 sqkm, or 1.46%, is water.